 The onboard diagnostic system in your car has decided that something is amiss and must be repaired.
 Although your car may appear to be in good working order, it is best to have it serviced as soon as possible to avoid further problems.

-If you notice a persistent drop in performance of your car when the check engine light is on, your car may have entered “limp-mode” to prevent further damage.
+If you notice a persistent drop in the performance of your car when the check engine light is on, your car may have entered “limp mode” to prevent further damage.
 In this situation, you should opt for a reliable service center or have the vehicle towed to one to avoid further complications.

 If your check engine light is flashing regularly, it usually means there is a significant problem with your vehicle and you should pull over as soon as possible.

 To be safe, if you are not close to any servicing location, it is advisable to transport it there.
 A towing service will suffice in this situation.